At King, we strive to ensure your education is affordable. Learn about your financial aid options and how to best finance your degree.

 Scholarships and Grants

-TN Hope provides $1,750 per semester to attend a four-year school.
-To be eligible for HOPE funds, you must file your FAFSA by September 1 for fall term and by February 1 for spring and summer terms.
+To be eligible for HOPE funds, you must file your FAFSA by September 1 for fall term, March 1 for spring term, and May 1 for summer term.

 Criteria: